10 facts about spring

 1. It starts at different times

 Many people say you're more likely to see snow at Easter than at Christmas.
-This is borne out by statistics to some extent - snow or sleet falls on average 3.9 days in December, compared to 4.2 days in March.
-But because Easter is a 'moveable feast', it can also take place in April - which has only 2.3 days of snow or sleet fall.
+This is borne out of statistics to some extent - snow or sleet falls on average 3.9 days in December, compared to 4.2 days in March.
+However, because Easter is a 'moveable feast', it can also take place in April, which has only 2.3 days of snow or sleet fall.
 So it depends on exactly when Easter falls in any given year.

 3. Vernal Equinox